-GateKey Scholars is a response supported by the community to help students of poverty attain a college education.
+GateKey Scholars is a response supported by the community to help students in poverty attain a free college education.
 Georgia Highlands College and Chattahoochee Technical College agreed to charge half of the required tuition if we could fund the remainder.
-A total of \$696,400 has been raise to support this initiative.
+At total of \$696,400 has been raised to support this initiative.
 We currently have 59 GateKey Scholars.
 GateKey provides funds for tuition and a book allowance.